(This could be sparkling cider)

 Ceremony A:

-table and each takes the individual carafe and pours some wine into the larger carafe.
-The groom then
+and each takes the individual carafe and pours some wine into the larger carafe.
+The groom then takes the

-takes the Larger Carafe with the combined wines and pours some into a glass for the Groom.
-He may now
+Larger Carafe with the combined wines and pours some into a glass for the Groom.
+He may now toast his bride

-toast his bride with, Now Our Lives Are One and drinks from the glass she responds the same.
-They place
+with, Now Our Lives Are One and drinks from the glass she responds the same.
+They place the wineglass back

-The drinking of the combined wine signifies the commitment you now make to live your lives as one family.
+drinking of the combined wine signifies the commitment you now make to live your lives as one family.
+May you

-May you remember this day of commitment you have sealed with drinking of the new wine joining your lives
+remember this day of commitment you have sealed with drinking of the new wine joining your lives as one.

 The Officiant may also announce that immediately after the service others may drink the new wine of their